And let there be light! Kevin McCorry has arrived in the world. A photograph of me in my bedroom in 1968.

 As I grew older and a bit more confident in socialising, in small groups or one-on-one situations at least, I became better at the practice of friend-making.
 But I would still lapse at times into the resigned, timid person that I had used to be, holding back and being slow or tentative to respond, which could and probably would leave friends wondering as to the quality of our relationship and the extent of my fondness for them.
 To be buddies with me requires patience, flexibility, understanding, acceptance, and, above all, an outgoing, easy-going personality.
 With people who lack these qualities, I have found friendship, if it does develop, to be quite turbulent, fraught with frequent misunderstandings and rather lengthy periods of chilly estrangement.
 And even with those persons, not very many, who do meet these criteria, I could still be quite a frustrating and disaffecting cohort.
 My perception of the cause-and-effect relationship of my actions, or lack of them, and the occasionally less enthusiastic than usual response of a friend to seeing me, was seldom crystal-clear.
 I would jump to the conclusion that my friend was moody, bi-polar, or just did not like me on a particular day.
 And I would respond by being offended, backing away.
 A friend would then have to determine entirely on his own, why I was acting like I was, be forgiving, and approach me again in a thoroughly outgoing manner.
 Again, not very many people have it within them to be so very generous with their patience and perseverance- and to regard their friendship with me as being important enough to go the distance, as it were, for me.
 Some do, for awhile, but their capacity for patience and forgiveness eventually becomes exhausted.
 In retrospect, I cannot blame them for leaving me behind.
 I do in fact salute them for tolerating my less sociable conduct and accepting me for who I was, for as long as they did.

-My parents and I moved to New Brunswick in 1969 when my father was transferred to the Canadian Forces Base in Chatham.
-Chatham and Newcastle were twin towns on opposite sides of the spacious Miramichi River, with neighbouring villages Nordin, Douglastown, Millbank, Loggieville, and Nelson-Miramichi, all also situated along the beautiful river.
-Our mobile home was positioned for a short time inside of a trailer park adjacent to the Bathurst highway along the northwest fringe of Douglastown, which was directly across the Miramichi River from Chatham and a few miles down-river from Newcastle.
+My parents and I moved to New Brunswick in the spring of 1970, when my father was transferred to the Canadian Forces Base in the northern New Brunswick town of Chatham.
+Chatham and Newcastle were twin towns in New Brunswick's Miramichi region, on opposite sides of the spacious Miramichi River, with neighbouring villages Nordin, Douglastown, Millbank, Loggieville, and Nelson-Miramichi, all also situated along the beautiful river.
+Our mobile home, the same one that we had in Rivers, was positioned for a short time inside of a trailer park adjacent to the Bathurst highway along the northwest fringe of Douglastown, which was directly across the Miramichi River from Chatham and a few miles down-river from Newcastle

 My mother worked at the V.O.N. office in the Miramichi Regional Hospital, and while we were residents of the trailer park next to the Bathurst highway, I stayed daily with the Nickolitian family, who had a house just beyond the limits of the near-Bathurst highway trailer park.
 The Nickolitian children were several years senior to me.
 All that I remember about my many hours as a guest of the Nickolitians is that one of the daughters had green eyes, Romper Room was watched on television at 10 o'clock, and the Nickolitian canine one day bit me- and I bled, resulting in a fear of dogs.
 Now, this is a surprising revelation, for all who have read my Littlest Hobo Page!